SandyRuiYing/MIS374/README.md

 # MIS374
-Step1: navigate to the location of requirement.txt
+Step1: navigate to the location of requirements.txt

 Step2: pip install -r requirements.txt